How to Fix Over- and Under-Saturated Photos Using Lightroom Classic

 What Does Vibrance Do?

 The visual world is sometimes difficult to describe.
 A great example of this is the Vibrance slider, which lives just below the Saturation slider.
-They’re similar, and the difference is hard to put your on.
+They’re similar, and the difference is hard to put your finger on.

 Adobe’s documentation says, “The Vibrance slider adds saturation to a photo, but it does it in a smarter way than the Saturation slider.”
 Maybe this slider should be renamed Smart Saturation!

 Compare the image samples below to see it for yourself.
 Typically, I work with Vibrance instead of Saturation.
-It does seem to be a smarter approach to correcting saturation, as it leaves as much of the image alone as possible, but it’s also okay to use Saturation for overall correction and Vibrance for creative effects.
+It does seem to be a smarter approach to correcting saturation, as it as much of the image alone as possible, but it’s also okay to use Saturation for overall correction and Vibrance for creative effects.

 Vibrance and saturationVibrance and saturationVibrance and saturation